-Trump says gun background checks would not have prevented recent gun violence
+Trump says background checks would not have prevented recent gun violence

 Trump has suggested that he would support efforts to encourage states to adopt “red flag” laws, which give family members and police the power to obtain a court order from a judge to confiscate firearms from someone deemed a danger to themselves or others.

+“We need solutions that will keep guns out of the hands of criminals, like the killer here in Odessa, while also ensuring that we safeguard Second Amendment rights.
+And we must do it fast,” Abbott said.

+New laws passed by the state legislature that eased restrictions on guns took effect in Texas on Sunday, including those that allow firearms in churches and more armed marshals in schools.

-Reporting by Steve Holland, Writing by Andrea Shalal and James Oliphant; Editing by Nick Zieminski and Lisa Shumaker
+Reporting by Steve Holland and Andrea Shalal.
+Writing by Andrea Shalal and James Oliphant; Editing by Nick Zieminski and Lisa Shumaker